OreOliciouZ/MotD.md/Space Engineers.md

 * You'll get 5x Dark Matter Core Keys which will give you the ability to craft the Dark Matter Core

-**For 25.00€+ you will get:**
+* You will get 2x Super Stargates placed on the spot you wish, giving you the ability to warp your grids through it on the positions you've wished

 * All rewards above +

-* You will get 2x Super Stargates placed on the spot you wish, giving you the ability to warp your grids through it on the positions you've wished

 Choose this options only with incredible generous intentions